 Image of OFAC Sanctions Whistleblower Attorneys

-In the Anti-Money Laundering Whistleblower Improvement Act of 2022, Congress expanded the Anti-Money Laundering Act (AMLA) to require Treasury to pay an award to a whistleblower for a voluntary disclosure of original information that results in the collection of sanctions above $1 million for a violation of:
+In the Anti-Money Laundering Whistleblower Improvement Act of 2022, Congress expanded the Anti-Money Laundering Act (AMLA) to require the Department of the Treasury to pay an award to a whistleblower for a voluntary disclosure of original information that results in the collection of penalties above $1 million for a violation of U.S. sanctions, in particular for a violation of:

 • the International Emergency Economic Powers Act (50 U.S.C.
 1701 et seq.);